Ministry and Outreach

 Inspired by Gospel Values, the Society of Saint Vincent de Paul , a Catholic lay organization, leads women and men to join together to grow spiritually by offering service to the needy and suffering in the tradition of it’s founder, Blessed Frederic Ozanam, and patron, Saint Vincent de Paul.
 Society of St. Vincent de Paul Website

 Ushers assist in the orderly execution of the Church functions and celebrations.
-They also help by distributing the announcements after each Mass.
+They also help with distributing the announcements after each Mass.
+This ministry is open to both men and women age 18 and above.